tuboi-studios/Kana-/index.md

 The icons were taken from [Google fonts](https://fonts.google.com/icons) and those non-existent icons were created by me and can be seen at https://github.com/jttuboi/kana_plus_plus/tree/master/lib/assets/icons.

-The word data were mostly collected through [Jisho](https://jisho.org/).
+The word data information were mostly collected through [Jisho](https://jisho.org/).

 ### Changes to This Privacy Policy